A program for reading comics on the computer

 The Codex Seraphinianus.
 A mysterious book.
 No annotations.
 Content warning: nudity, body horror

-Comic packages are hosted off-site due to storage/bandwidth concerns.
+Comic packages are hosted off-site due to storage/bandwidth considerations.
 If any of these downloads is broken please let me know.

 I am in no way affiliated with any of the comics on this page, I'm just a fan who wants a better reading experience.
 I only link to packages of comics that are permissively licensed or are "abandonware" (i.e. have concluded or gone on indefinite hiatus and are freely available, but if you don't want your images posted here, just let me know and I'll remove them.